HISTORY PROGRESSION MAP – click here

 - London through time, exploring Tudor London and 17th Century Britain.

-– London in World War II and the effect it had on our local area.
+- London in World War II and the impact it had locally.

-– Rebuilding London and re-visit the Windrush generation.
-Reflect on the Race Relations Acts up to the present day.
+- Reflect on the Race Relations Act up to the present day.